sarahmclo/slidles-puzzle/README.md

 - **Modals**
 Info modal is discreet but obvious and contains relevant info on how to pplay the game.
 Hint modal gives the user an extra boost on how to solve the puzzle.

+- **Theme**
+A description of the puzzle and sets the tone, with a view to changing the puzzle themes weekly.
+- **Confetti**
+Added a burst of confetti on solving the puzzle to optimise user experience and give sense of accomplishment.

 ### Footer
 - **Social Networks**